-Phase diagram of SiO2 featuring the bonded-to-atomic liquid transition determined in this work (black curve with diamond symbols) as compared to a previous estimation (Hicks et al., gray dashed curve).
-Also shown are the conditions for Si-O bond lifetime equaling 50 fs (green line with triangles), Hugoniots from this work (solid curves in red, blue, and turquoise for fused silica, $\alpha$ -quartz, and stishovite, respectively) in comparison to experiments (lighter-colored symbols), the melting curve (solid dark-gray curve: measured; dashed dark-gray curve: extrapolated) from Millot et al., and the conditions of interest (blue shaded area) to giant impacts.
+Phase diagram of SiO2 featuring the bonded-to-atomic liquid transition determined in this work (black curve with diamond symbols) as compared to a previous estimation (Hicks et al.,1 gray dashed curve).
+Also shown are the conditions for Si-O bond lifetime equaling 50 fs (green line with triangles), Hugoniots from this work (solid curves in red, blue, and turquoise for fused silica, α -quartz, and stishovite, respectively) in comparison to experiments^{1,2} (lighter-colored symbols), the melting curve (solid dark-gray curve: measured; dashed dark-gray curve: extrapolated) from Millot et al.,2 and the conditions of interest (blue shaded area) to giant impacts.16 studies, currently lacking benchmarking u_s-u_p data for stishovite between 0.2 and 1.2 TPa and relying on pyrometry and a graybody approximation for temperature estimation.